Typical DWI Sentence in Dallas: What Most People Actually Receive in 2026

 • Possible ignition interlock device (IID), depending on BAC and facts

-• Driver’s license issues handled separately through ALR
+• Driver’s license consequences are handled separately through the ALR process

 Related: Will I go to jail for a first DWI in Texas?